 There are so many more questions you need to ask yourself.

-I find it best practice to set up a monthly or quarterly review of your goals, the progress, and make any adjustment necessary.
+I find it best practice to set up a monthly or quarterly review of your goals, the progress, and make any adjustment when necessary.

 For example, when I set my goals in December 2016, I had a standard corporate 9-5 job, in April 2017 I transitioned into freelancing, working from home.